After your procedure

-Will I be sent home with disharge instuctions after the procedure?
+Will I be sent home with discharge instructions after the procedure?

-When you are discharged you will be given very specific written instructions and a phone number to call if you have questions or concerns after you leave the center.
-These instructions may include follow up appointments, new medications, diet recommendations, and any additional testing.
-We ask that you review the information and let us know if you have questions or concerns.
+Yes.
+When you are discharged, you will be given very specific written instructions and a 24 hour contact number to call if you have questions or concerns.
+Discharge instructions may include follow up appointments, new medications, diet recommendations and additional testing.
+Please review the information and let us know if you have any questions or concerns.

 What if I am not feeling well once I get home?

-If you experience symptoms you believe are unusual or severe, we ask that you seek medical attention immediately.
-We do have a physician on call and you may call them.
+If you experience symptoms you believe are unusual or severe, please seek medical attention immediately.
+We have a physician available on call 24 hours a day and you may also call them.
 Do not delay seeking treatment if your symptoms are very severe.
 You should go to the emergency room or call 911.

 What can I eat when I get home?